just-buildsystem/justbuild/doc/tutorial/lint.md

 INFO: Target tainted ["lint"].
 ```

+Note the difference between the discovered and processed actions.
+This is inherent to the way linting works: in order to know the
+precise command line with which a source file is compiled, the
+respective target has to be analysed.
+However, to lint the source
+files, it is not necessary to actually build the binary whose
+source code should be linted.
+Of course, if a combined test target
+that includes linting as well as end-to-end tests is considered,
+the binary has to be built (and hence the actions processed) for
+other reasons.

 To see that some real linting is going on, let's modify one
 of our source files.
 Say, we'll make the greeting independent
 of the recipient.